What Is H1 Tag? SEO Glossary

 Using the logo as the only H1.
 Some sites wrap their logo in an H1 tag on every page, making the site name the H1 of every single page.
 This wastes the opportunity to signal page-specific relevance on interior pages.
 The logo can be an H1 on the homepage, but interior pages should have their own descriptive H1.

-Nesting headings incorrectly.
+Skipping heading levels.
 Jumping from H1 directly to H4, or placing H2 tags above the H1, creates a broken content hierarchy.
+MDN is explicit here: "Do not skip heading levels: always start from <h1>, followed by <h2> and so on."
+Screen reader users frequently jump from heading to heading to scan a page, so a skipped level can leave them disoriented.
 Follow the sequential order: H1 first, then H2 for major sections, H3 for subsections, and so on.

 Conclusion

-The H1 tag remains one of the most fundamental on-page SEO elements.
-It signals your page's primary topic to search engines, orients users who land on your page, and establishes the foundation of your content hierarchy.
-Use one clear, keyword-relevant, unique H1 per page, place it at the top of your content, and structure the rest of your headings beneath it.
-Getting the H1 right is simple, but getting it wrong can undermine your entire on-page optimization effort.
+The H1 tag remains one of the most fundamental on-page elements.
+It signals your page's primary topic, orients users who land on your page, and establishes the foundation of your content hierarchy.
+Use one clear, relevant, unique H1 per page, place it at the top of your content, and structure the rest of your headings beneath it without skipping levels.
+Google may not treat heading order as a strong ranking factor, but a clean H1 is still cheap, simple, and a real win for the people and assistive tools reading your page.